-The Basic SCR increased to $\leq 18,395$ K in 2023.
-The increase was mainly driven by an increase in market risk following the recovery of the international stock markets and also due to an increase in equity holdings.
+The Basic SCR increased to €23,159K in 2024.
+The increase was mainly driven by an increase in market risk following the continuous positive performance in international stock markets and also due to an increase in equity holdings.
 The value of the SCR has been reduced to allow for the loss absorbing capacity of deferred taxes ("LACDT").
 The LACDT was calculated in accordance with Article 207 of the Regulation and is equal to the change in value of deferred taxes that would result from an instantaneous loss of an amount that is equal to the Basic SCR plus Operational Risk.
-As of 31 December 2023, the LACDT was calculated at an estimated effective rate of 24.1% and amounted to $\leq 4,648$ K. The LACDT was recognised in full on the basis of the reversion of deferred tax liabilities amounting to $\leq 2,231$ K and by reference to probable future taxable profits.
+As of 31 December 2024, the LACDT was calculated at an estimated effective rate of 18.8% and amounted to €4,543K.
+The LACDT was recognised in full on the basis of the reversion of deferred tax liabilities amounting to €2,104K and by reference to probable future taxable profits.